Virginity Loss Stigma May be Causing the Spread of STDs

 Sexually transmitted diseases (STDs) are conditions or infections that typically spread through sexual contact.
 Examples include Human immunodeficiency virus (HIV), Herpes, HPV, Gonorrhea, Chlamydia, and Syphilis

 There are different forms of contact that may lead to the transmission of these diseases.
 Apart from vaginal intercourse, people can also get them by engaging in oral sex or anal sex.
-It is also possible for STDs such as HPV, herpes, and syphilis to spread through intimate contact of skin to skin.
+It is also possible for STDs such as HPV, herpes, and syphilis to spread through intimate contact from skin to skin.

 However, some people think that vaginal intercourse, anal sex, and blood transfusion are practically the only possible means of contracting STDs.
 These often make such to resort to oral sex.